LKremer/showTree/README.md

 Requirements
 ------------

-showTree requires Python2.7 or Python3.4+ and the following Python packages:
+showTree requires Python2.7 or Python3.4 or higher and the following Python packages:
 - ete3

 `pip install 'ete3==3.0.0b35'`